Frequently Asked Questions

 We offer a full range of recreational and medical cannabis strains, including

 a variety of indicas, sativas, and hybrids.
-We also stock infused edibles,
+We take pride in our wide

 You can view The Station’s menu and prices of our